 For a time I simply stood and gazed at the field of rocks.
-I wondered, how long the rock stacks had stood.
+How long had the rock stacks stood?
 Were they from the last high season?
 Would they usually be washed away by high water in the monsoon?

 I wondered idly whether there was such a thing as too much rock stacking.
 These were not, after all, naturally occurring arrangements.
 And if so, what amount would be too much?

 Later on, I did read up on it and found that yes, there can be such a thing as too much, or irresponsible, rock stacking.
 But, it would depend on the extent that local creatures’ habitats and normal behaviour relies on enough cobbles and boulders remaining undisturbed for their use.

 Trekkers’ reunion on the way to Ban Thanti

 We were meant to stop for a tea break at Ban Thanti, closer to Tadapani.
 However, as we came upon a restaurant after the rock stacks, the rain intensified immensely.
 So Devi decided we should stop and wait it out.
 After all, this particular restaurant had a stove, and we could dry out a little.

 Coming in, we found that Kim et al. had decided the same.
 Boots were already set to face the furnace, and socks and jackets hung all over the top.